OpenSocietyPlatform/snafu/README.md

 # SNAFU
 Currently: Experimentation.
 Iteration.
 Learning.

+## Requirements
+- p2p
+- lightweight
+- easy to use/read codebase.. at least while starting out and maintenance efforts are spread thin
+- ability to test different data structures and algos in beta testing
+- optimized for triples
+- room to add features similar to terminus?
+- uses http-less capnp under the hood

+## DB Alternatives
+- DuckDB
+- rqlite
+- scylladb
+- pebble
+- terminusdb
+- cassandradb
+- orbitdb
+- boltdb
+-

 ## Why Reinvent the Wheel?
 I need to learn, you ass.
 Additionally, I'm firmly under the impression that not all of the needs of this platform will be met by any single solution.